Marinalins/TripletFace/README.md

 ## My work

 You can check the file ia.pynb.
-I couldn't upload the model.pt from trainings because it was too heavy.

 First, I trained the model using the original script provided.

 I've obtained these plots after ten epochs:

 ### Epoch 1: